Understanding Plant-based Nutrition Whole

 Defining superfoods

 Superfoods are nutrient-dense foods that provide a wide range of health benefits when included in our diet.
-While there is no specific scientific definition for superfoods, these foods are generally rich in vitamins, minerals, antioxidants, fiber, and other essential nutrients.
+While there’s no specific scientific definition for superfoods, these foods are generally rich in vitamins, minerals, antioxidants, fiber, and other essential nutrients.
+This relates directly to plant-based nutrition whole practices.

 Examples of nutrient-dense superfoods